VitorCezila/cezila-project/README.md

 - employees
 - services performed.

-The program was originally designed for a beauty salon but has functions for general use in other establishments
+The program was originally designed for a beauty salon but has functions for general use in other establishments.

+Inside the HairSalonProject folder there is a notepad with instructions for installing the program.